-Garages and permanent outbuildings Visually inspected.
-There is a store to the rear and a store to the front of the property, both accessed via timber doors and form part of the main house structure.
-Outside areas and boundaries Visually in an act of Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property which are suitably bounded by timber fencing and post and wire fencing.
-The grounds mostly consist of laid grass, paved areas, planted shrubs and slate chips.
-There is a timber shed located in the rear garden, however this is not considered a permanent outbuilding for home report purposes.
+Garages and permanent outbuildings Not applicable.
+Outside areas and boundaries Visually inspected.
+There are garden grounds to the front, side and rear of the property which are suitably bounded by post and wire fencing and timber fencing.
+The garden grounds mostly consist of laid grass, planted shrubs, paving and gravelled areas.
+There is a shared drive which leads to the rear of the property which could be used to allow for off street parking to the rear.
+There is a timber shed located in the rear garden, however this is not consider a permanent outbuilding for home report purposes.
 Ceilings Visually inspected from floor level.
-Ceilings throughout the property are of plasterboard materials.
+Ceilings throughout the property are mostly of plasterboard materials.
+Within the bathroom, the ceiling is clad in uPVC and areas beneath cannot be inspected.
 Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate. dampness where considered appropriate.
-The internal walls and partitions are timber framed and lined with plasterboard.
-The internal walls and partitions are timber framed and lined with Floors including sub floors The internal walls and partitions are timber framed and lined with Floors including sub floors The internal walls and partitions are timber framed and lined with plasterboard.
-Surfaces of exposed floors were visually inspected.
-No Floors including sub floors The internal walls and partitions are timber framed and lined with plasterboard.
-Surfaces of exposed floors were visually inspected.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The internal walls are mostly lined with plasterboard and plaster on the hard.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted Floors including sub floors The internal walls and partitions are timber framed and lined with plasterboard.
-Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+The ground floor is mainly suspended timber construction and partly of solid construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are a mixture of timber panelled and timber with glazed inserts.
+The internal doors are a mixture of timber panelled and timber with glazed/frosted inserts.
 The skirting boards and door surrounds are timber.
 The staircase is timber.
-The kitchen fittings are of a contemporary design and consist of a range of floor and wall mounted units with a stainless steel sink.
+The kitchen fittings consist of a range of floor and wall mounted units with a stainless steel sink.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-It is understood that a fireplace was an original feature of the building however, the fireplace has been boarded over/bricked up and the surround removed and is no longer operational.
-It is assumed that any unused flues are suitably vented.
-Internal decorations Visually inspected. mema desertions The ceilings and walls are painted and papered.
-The internal joinery is painted.
-The bathroom is finished with tiles.
-The batthoom is infished with thes.
+Fireplaces throughout the property have been removed, sealed and are vented.
+Internal decorations Visually inspected.
+The ceilings and walls are painted and papered, some incorporating a woodchip finish.
+The living room ceiling has a textured finish.
+The bathroom is finished with wet-wall.
+The internal joinery is mostly painted.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is installed.
-The meter and consumer unit are located in the cupboard under the stairs.
+The meter and consumer unit are located in the kitchen cupboard.
 The system appears to be of a 13 amp type and design.
-The switch and socket outlets are a mixture of chrome plastic and the wiring is sheathed with PVC, where visible.
+The switch and socket outlets are mostly plastic and the wiring is sheathed with PVC, where visible.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is supplied from the mains.
-The meter is located in an external meter box located to the rear of the property.
+The meter is located in an external meter box located to the front of the property.